SilentNightx/VitaDockPlus/README.md

 1. Download the latest release of VitaDock+: https://github.com/SilentNightx/VitaDockPlus/releases/
 2. Download and install Raspberry Pi Imager for your operating system: https://www.raspberrypi.org/downloads/
 3. Plug in the SD card to your computer and run the Raspberry Pi Imager.
-4. When asked to choose OS select the option to use a custom image and select the VitaDock Plus.img you downloaded.
+4. When asked to choose OS select the option to use a custom image and select the VitaDock Plus VX.img you downloaded.
 5. Choose the SD card to write it to (make sure to select the right one).
 6. Click Write.
 Once it is done it will tell you to remove the SD card.
 7. Plug the SD card into your Pi and power it on.